 The above PowerShell script will create a .csv file and then it will add two headers (DateAndTime and Message).
 We will add a test log message also.

-PowerShell create error log file
+Create an error log file in PowerShell

 Now, we will see how to create an error log file in PowerShell.
-Basically, we will use the try-catch statement and in the catch statement, we will log the error message in a log file in PowerShell.
+Basically, we will use the try-catch statement, and in the catch statement, we will log the error message in a log file in PowerShell.

 $filename = "Log-"+ (Get-Date -Format "MM-dd-yyyy")